 The usual line of reamers may be used in aluminum, but helical fluting is best for straight holes and spiral for tapered.
-When properly set up as explained in the preceding paragraph, a right-hand helix is ideal for straight holes, and remarkably smooth holes will result.
+When properly set up, a right-hand helix is ideal for straight holes, and remarkably smooth holes will result.

-Duplex taper reamers give splendid performances on precision work in this material.
-Extra care is needed to see that sufficient stock is left in the holes to give the reamers work to do.
-Otherwise burnishing will occur.
+Duplex taper reamers give excellent performance on precision work in this material.
+Extra care is needed to see that sufficient stock is left in the holes, otherwise burnishing will occur.

 Correcting Inaccurate Holes

-Occasionally the designer is confronted with the task of supplying a reamer for straightening holes that have run off from the true center line owing to irregularities in the subject piece, uneven conditions in the metal, or plain carelessness in the shop.
+Occasionally, the designer is confronted with the task of supplying a reamer for straightening holes that have run off from the true center line due to irregularities in the subject piece, uneven conditions in the metal, or carelessness in the shop.

 When the errors aren't significant, the job can be saved by substituting an end-cutting reamer for one with the conventional chamfer.

 An end-cutting function can be given to any reamer by grinding the end off square with the axis, removing the chamfer entirely.
 In effect, the tool cuts like an end mill.